Meet the Civic Science Fellows: 2021

 About Andrea

 Andrea Isabel López serves as the Civic Science Fellow for CienciaPR.
 Andrea holds an MPH in Community Health from the CUNY Graduate School of Public Health and Health Policy.
-She completed the Margaret E. Mahoney Fellowship with the New York Academic of Medicine where she explored barriers to care in the Latino community and the role of community health workers.
+She completed the Margaret E. Mahoney Fellowship with the New York Academic of Medicine, where she explored barriers to care in the Latino community and the role of community health workers.
 Andrea has also worked as a Research Project Coordinator and Associate Researcher for multiple NIH-funded projects based at the Icahn School of Medicine at Mount Sinai and the Albert Einstein College of Medicine.
-Andrea has over 5 years of experience in different areas of the research and public health field including: community based participatory research, clinical research, and project management.
+Andrea has over five years of experience in different areas of the research and public health fields, including community-based participatory research, clinical research, and project management.
+She is the recipient of an NIH research supplement to promote diversity in health-related research programs and the Gilman Scholar Scholarship.
+Andrea was born in San Juan, Puerto Rico, and is committed to advancing health equity for the Latino community and improving representation in the research field.
+Andrea proudly carries her cultural background and believes that engaging the public, especially underserved communities, in a meaningful way through the research process is an essential component in advancing all research.
+Some of her research interests include: social determinants of health, civic science, and community-based participatory research.

 • Eunice Mercado-Lara